-Unfortunately, everything comes with a cost.
-When you buff your nails, you’re filing away entire layers of nail.
-To avoid thinning and weakening your nails to oblivion, make sure you're not buffing too often.
+Unfortunately, everything comes at a cost.
+When you buff your nails, you’re filing away layers of nail.
+To avoid thinning and weakening your nails, make sure you're not buffing too hard or too often.
 No more than once a month is a good schedule to keep to.

 3. Letting your nails ‘breathe’

 There's this belief that suggests that going au naturale with your nails can somehow cure all your nail-ments (ha, get it?) including staining, white lines, and yellowing, but this is, unfortunately, a myth.

 The reason you don’t need to let your nails breathe between manicures is that your nails don’t actually ‘breathe’—all the nutrition they need is supplied through the blood vessels in the nail bed.